Jubilate Deo

 Amen.

 My father made a recording of my school choir performing this, in June 1974 (on 1/4" reel-to-reel tape using a Sony TC-366 deck, for anyone with an interest in such things).
 Unfortunately I no longer have the equipment to play such tapes and even if I had, the tape has long since been binned because it deteriorated to the point of being unplayable.
-This synthesised rendition should be sufficient to give you a feel for the piece.
+This recording dates from March 2026 - it doesn't stick rigidly to my dynamics in the score but I'm not complaining.
+It lifts my spirits!

-I wrote this when I was seventeen, for my school choir.
-It took my music teacher a while to get round to looking at it.
-In the meantime I'd given a copy of the music also to my headmaster, the late Derek Burrell, himself a fine musician.
+I wrote this when I was coming up seventeen, for my school choir.
+It took my music teacher, the late Henry Doughty, a while to get round to looking at it (that being around the time he was appointed one of the organists at Truro Cathedral).
+In the meantime I'd given a copy of the music also to my headmaster, the late Derek Burrell, himself a fine musician, with whom I had established a relationship of mutual respect.

 I suspect that it was Derek's influence that led to the piece being included in the 1974 school concert - and it won me the S H Way Cup for Music for that year.
 The organist was my friend Nigel Spooner, who gave a genuinely fine performance.
 The counter-tenor soloist was another friend of mine, Phil Emmerson, whose voice even in his teens was superbly mature and well cultivated.
 The piece was well received.